Athe81/2sync/README.md

 Usage:
 ```
 2sync [OPTION] NAME
-OPTION:"
+OPTION:
-	--create	create a new config"
+	--create	create a new config
-	--delete	delete a existing config"
+	--delete	delete a existing config
 ```